Information on everything you need to know about your studies

 Documents for the practical semester for all study programmes

-The documents for the practical semester of your degree programme are available for download below.
-Here you will find the guidelines for the report, the training plan, sample cover sheet for the report, etc.
+Here you will find the guidelines for the report, the internship plan, sample cover sheet for the report, etc.

 The deadlines listed here refer to students in bachelor's and master's degree programmes.